gpfundt/gpfundt.github.io/README.md

 # gpfundt.github.io
 Hi!
 Welcome to my GitHub.io repository.
 I have a few web based projects saved here.
 The link to each project is below:

-Movie Slector
-Download and run Flask to connect the web based interface to the python ML code.
-To read about the project:https://github.com/gpfundt/movies-slector/blob/master/README.md To view the site: https://gpfundt.github.io/movies-slector/

 Flue Tracker
 To read about the project:https://github.com/gpfundt/flu-stuff/blob/master/README.md To view the site: https://gpfundt.github.io/flu-stuff/